What that actually means in practice

 A strong audit should leave the team with work they can run immediately:

-This is where Nyman Media’s fractional CMO model matters.
-We do not treat the AI visibility audit as a research artifact; we turn it into the marketing operating system: what to fix first, who owns it, what message must change, which proof is missing, and how the team will know the market is starting to understand the company correctly.
+This is where the fractional CMO model earns its keep.
+We do not stop at a research artifact.
+We name what to fix first, who owns it, which message has to change, which proof is missing, and the signal that tells you the market is finally describing the company correctly.

-The next step is simple: run an AI-readiness audit against your highest-value buyer questions and turn the gaps into a 30-day execution queue.
+The next step is straightforward: run an AI-readiness audit against your highest-value buyer questions and turn the gaps into a 30-day execution queue.